-This post is the result of collaboration of nearly a dozen Pivots across our VMWare Pivotal Labs teams, including Rohit Kelapure, Shaun Anderson, Marc Zottner, Tom Collings, Michael Barinek, Sebastian Wittenkamp, and others.
+This post is the result of collaboration of nearly a dozen people across our VMware Tanzu Labs teams (formerly known as Pivotal Labs), including Rohit Kelapure, Shaun Anderson, Marc Zottner, Tom Collings, Michael Barinek, Sebastian Wittenkamp, and others.

 Software architecture represents the high-level shape and flow of data, user experience, messaging, and computation of a software system.
 However, the “shape” of software is based on decisions that, in some cases, are hard to reverse.
 One size does not fit all and there is often a need for multiple forms of architecture, like the four forms of event-driven architecture.
 The cost of making a mistake when migrating a legacy system—say, a mainframe application to distributed microservices on the cloud—is high.

 Hence, there are patterns and learnings encoded from previous experience that we must bring to bear in the design of new systems.
 It’s important that upfront architecture design is balanced with the evolving needs of the product.
 You probably want to balance “just enough” lean architecture upfront rather than iterating on a purely evolutionary basis.
 While there is a high degree of uncertainty, exploration of the domain bound by feedback loops is critical to designing the right system.

 Still, it is important to iterate toward the right product market fit—especially for greenfield projects.
 The problem with upfront architecture is that developers fall into the trap of over-planning up front, not realizing they can actually get going much sooner than expected.
 On the flip side, it’s important to have a sense of where you’re going before you dive in.